meilisearch/integration-guides/resources/tiers.md

 ### How are the tiers organized?

-The method used is mainly manual and subjective, using previously collected data from the [telemetry](https://docs.meilisearch.com/learn/what_is_meilisearch/telemetry.html) and Github to generate the groups.
+The method used is mainly manual and subjective, using previously collected data from the [telemetry](https://docs.meilisearch.com/learn/what_is_meilisearch/telemetry.html) and GitHub to generate the groups.

-Only 3 tiers were defined, but this number may change in the future, and this guide will be updated accordindgly.
+Only 3 tiers were defined, but this number may change in the future, and this guide will be updated accordingly.

 ### Is it possible for an SDK to move up a level?

 Yes, fully possible!
 Especially if the team detects that more users are interested in and using it.
-Whenever a anomaly is detected, a change can be submitted to the `integration-guides` and the groups will be modified to better manage the team's time.
+Whenever an anomaly is detected, a change can be submitted to the `integration-guides` and the groups will be modified to better manage the team's time.
 The reassessment of the tiers will be carried out every release cycle (8 weeks).

 The other way around is also valid.
-A SDK can move to less important tiers. :shipit:
+An SDK can move to less important tiers. :shipit:

 ### Why are SDKs present in a particular tier?

 In general, because those SDKs have more and the most active users.
-By "active users," it means more activity in the repository, like contributions, watching (GitHub watchers), stargazers (GitHub stars), and forks (GitHub clones).
+By "active users," we mean more activity in the repository, like contributions, watching (GitHub watchers), stargazers (GitHub stars), and forks (GitHub clones).

-Besides GitHub data, we track the importance of integration by constantly watching the data sent through the [telemetry](https://docs.meilisearch.com/learn/what_is_meilisearch/telemetry.html).
+Besides GitHub data, we track the importance of integrations by constantly watching the data sent through the [telemetry](https://docs.meilisearch.com/learn/what_is_meilisearch/telemetry.html).
 Note that data is ANONYMOUS, but we know the used client by looking at the `User-Agent`/`X-Meilisearch-Client` headers.
 We also give more weight when we know a particular SDK has more Meilisearch Cloud customers.

 PS: Other principles that are not written here may be used to move SDKs around if the team thinks it is relevant.

 ### When will the new features from a new Meilisearch release be released in the integrations?

-#1 integrations are up to date with the latest version of Meilisearch in the coming week of the [Meilisearch release](https://github.com/meilisearch/meilisearch/releases).
+#1 integrations are up to date with the latest version of Meilisearch within the first week following the [Meilisearch release](https://github.com/meilisearch/meilisearch/releases).

 For other tiers, the features have to be implemented by the community.
 Issues are present in the related integration repositories.
 Once the PR is ready, the maintainers of the repository review and merge it to integrate it into the next integration release.